tomasantunes/main-wiki2/Books/books-i-read.md

 - The Psychology of Money - Morgan Housel
 - How the world really works - Vaclav Smil
 - Bullshit Jobs: A Theory - David Graeber
+- A Thousand Brains: A New Theory of Intelligence - Jeff Hawkins